ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : Disabled

-A transport system can be requested a protocol that supports sending keep alive packets {{keep-alive}}.
+A transport system can request a protocol that supports sending keep alive packets {{keep-alive}}.
 This property specifies the maximum time an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
 Adjusting this Property will only take effect when the underlying stack supports sending keep-alive packet.
-The special value `Disabled` means that this timeout is not scheduled to happen, and does not request the transport system to send keep-alive packets.
 Guidance on setting this value for datagram transports is provided in {{!RFC8085}}.

-### Limit for Keepalives {#keep-alive-count}

-Name:
-: keepaliveCount

-Type:
-: Numeric`

-Default:
-: 5

-Some protocols track responses to the sent keep-alive packets that are returned by the remote peer.
-When this function is supported, the Local Endpoint counts the number of consecutive keep-alive packets for which no corresponding response is received.
-If this count equals the `keepaliveTimeout` then the Connection is aborted.
-This Property will only take effect when the underlying stack both supports sending keep-alive packets and the `keepaliveTimeout` is enabled.
+The special value
+`Disabled` means that this timeout is not scheduled to happen, and does not request the transport system to send keep-alive packets.

-A value greater than 1 is desired to provide robustness to loss of a keep-alive packet or its response.
+A value greater than {{conn-timeout}} will disable sending of keep-alive packets.

 ### Connection Group Transmission Scheduler {#conn-scheduler}